radondb/radon/README.md

 ## Feature

-* **Automatic Table Sharding**: automatically sharding (partition) across nodes that mini-mizing the complexity of maintenance and operation.
+* **Automatic Table Sharding**: automatically sharding (partition) across nodes that minimizing the complexity of maintenance and operation.
-* **Distributed Transaction**: supporting distributed transaction across shards (partitions) and securing Atomicity, Consistency, Isolation, Durability (ACID) for whole trans-actrion process.
+* **Distributed Transaction**: supporting distributed transaction across shards (partitions) and securing Atomicity, Consistency, Isolation, Durability (ACID) for whole transaction process.
 * **Connection Thread Pool**: presetting a set of connected threads that can be lever-aged to accelerating the efficiency of connection between SQL cluster and storage nodes; supporting automatic reconnection and thread reuse.
-* **Auditing and Logging**: Users can choose to enable this function for auditing and logging the SQL query operation in multiple dimensions: query event time, opera-tions statement type, consuming time, etc; this function help to secure operation safety and data compliance; the auditing log is able to be set in multiple modes for high flexibility: read (SQL) only, write only, or read/write simultaneously.
+* **Auditing and Logging**: Users can choose to enable this function for auditing and logging the SQL query operation in multiple dimensions: query event time, operations statement type, consuming time, etc; this function help to secure operation safety and data compliance; the auditing log is able to be set in multiple modes for high flexibility: read (SQL) only, write only, or read/write simultaneously.

 ## Architecture